chunky-dev/docs/ChunkyDocs/docs/faq/troubleshooting.md

 Try `-Dprism.order=sw` in the `Java options` field in the Launcher.

-Otherwise launch Chunky with `-Dprism.verbose=true` in the `Java options` field while the `Debug Console` is enabled and the debug console will display valid pipelines.
+Otherwise, launch Chunky with `-Dprism.verbose=true` in the `Java options` field while the `Debug Console` is enabled and the debug console will display valid pipelines.
 Search for `Prism pipeline init order:` for a list of valid pipelines.

 ## java.lang.NullPointerException: Cannot invoke "com.sun.prism.RTTexture.createGraphics()" because "<local9>" is null

 Try `-Dprism.order=sw` in the `Java options` field in the Launcher; Typically bypasses this issue at the cost of some responsiveness.

 This is issue is typically due to the Canvas size being increased and exceeding the maximum texture size supported by JavaFX, your GPU, or graphics driver.
 If launching Chunky with `-Dprism.verbose=true` in the `Java options` field, search for `Maximum supported texture size:`.
-Should be noted that the UI is also factored into this so your actual limit is dependant on the UI resolution.
+Should be noted that the UI is also factored into this so your actual limit is dependent on the UI resolution.

 ## Rare bugs